appwrite/demos-for-functions/python/backup-to-storage/README.md

-# 📁 Database Collection Backup using the Dropbox API
+# 📁 Database Collection Backup using Appwrite
-A sample Python Cloud Function that leverages Dropbox to create backups of all the collection of a database made using Appwrite.
+A sample Python Cloud Function that leverages Appwrite Storage API to create backups of all the collection of a database made using Appwrite.

 ## 📝 Environment Variables
 Add the following environment variables in your Cloud Function settings.